Matroid Secretary via Labeling Schemes: Graphic Matroids

 Let $C\subseteq E'\cup F$ be a cycle in $\AUX$.
 No edge in $C$ can be in $F$, since the edges of $F$ are oriented away from $w$ by construction, and no arc in $\AUX$ is directed toward $w$.
 Fig.~\ref{fig:cycle} shows an example of a cycle and the generations of its edges.
 Also, the edges $e$ that enter $\ALG_0$ are exactly those with $\Gen(e)=0$.

-\begin{restatable}{lemma}{GenOne} Let $\AUX'$ be the sub-digraph of $\AUX$ obtained by deleting all edges with generation equal exactly to one.
-Then $\AUX'$ is acyclic. \end{restatable} \begin{proof} Suppose to the contrary that $\AUX'$ contains a directed cycle $C$ and let $f=(u_1,u_2)$ be the first arriving arc in $C$.
+\begin{lemma} Let $\AUX'$ be the sub-digraph of $\AUX$ obtained by deleting all edges with generation equal exactly to one.
+Then $\AUX'$ is acyclic. \end{lemma} \begin{proof} Suppose to the contrary that $\AUX'$ contains a directed cycle $C$ and let $f=(u_1,u_2)$ be the first arriving arc in $C$.
 Let $h=(u_k,u_1)$ be the previous arc of $C$ in cyclic order.
 Since $h$ is added to $\AUX$, no arc entered its head $u_1$ at its arrival.
 Consequently, no arc entered the tail of $f$ upon its arrival.
 Hence, the generation of $f$ is $0$.
 This implies that the generation of the next arc $g=(u_2,u_3)$ in cyclic order is $1$, contradicting the assumption that $\AUX'$ has no edges with generation equal to $1$.
-Note that this proof works even if $k=2$, that is when $h=g$. \end{proof}

-The previous discussion and the fact that the generation of each arc can be computed easily at its inclusion to $\AUX$, suggest the following algorithm.
+Note that this proof works even if $k=2$, that is when $h=g$. \end{proof} The previous discussion and the fact that the generation of each arc can be computed easily at its inclusion to $\AUX$ suggest the following algorithm.